sulfasalazine tablets, USP

 Only after critical appraisal should Azulfidine Tablets be given to patients with hepatic or renal damage or blood dyscrasias.
 Deaths associated with the administration of sulfasalazine have been reported from hypersensitivity reactions, agranulocytosis, aplastic anemia, other blood dyscrasias, renal and liver damage, irreversible neuromuscular and central nervous system changes, and fibrosing alveolitis.
 The presence of clinical signs such as sore throat, fever, pallor, purpura, or jaundice may be indications of serious blood disorders or hepatotoxicity.
 Complete blood counts, as well as urinalysis with careful microscopic examination, should be done frequently in patients receiving AZULFIDINE (see PRECAUTIONS, Laboratory Tests).
 Discontinue treatment with sulfasalazine while awaiting the results of blood tests.
 Oligospermia and infertility have been observed in men treated with sulfasalazine; however, withdrawal of the drug appears to reverse these effects.

-Serious infections associated with myelosuppression, including sepsis and pneumonia, have been reported.
-Patients who develop a new infection while undergoing treatment with sulfasalazine should be monitored closely.
-Administration of sulfasalazine should be discontinued if a patient develops a serious infection.
-Caution should be exercised when considering the use of sulfasalazine in patients with a history of recurring or chronic infections or with underlying conditions which may predispose patients to infections.
+Serious infections, including fatal sepsis and pneumonia, have been reported.
+Some infections were associated with agranulocytosis, neutropenia, or myelosuppression.
+Discontinue AZULFIDINE if a patient develops a serious infection.
+Closely monitor patients for the development of signs and symptoms of infection during and after treatment with AZULFIDINE.
+For a patient who develops a new infection during treatment with AZULFIDINE, perform a prompt and complete diagnostic workup for infection and myelosuppression.
+Caution should be exercised when considering the use of sulfasalazine in patients with a history of recurring or chronic infections or with underlying conditions or concomitant drugs which may predispose patients to infections.

 Severe hypersensitivity reactions may include internal organ involvement, such as hepatitis, nephritis, myocarditis, mononucleosis-like syndrome (i.e., pseudomononucleosis), hematological abnormalities (including hematophagic histiocytosis), and/or pneumonitis including eosinophilic infiltration.